ErwanPlot/ErwanPlot/README.md

 ## Featured Projects

-These are mt projects ( personnal and during my schoolarship ) :
+These are my projects ( personnal and during my schoolarship ) :

 | Projects | Description | Tech Stack |
 | :--- | :--- | :--- |